 - Some low-E films can be removed easily, with no residue left on the window glass.

 - Low-E film creates a slight tint to your windows, which can impair visibility or block too much light so that you have to rely more on electric lighting.

 - While easy to apply, low-E films can be difficult to apply flawlessly.

 - Some films appear mirror-like from the exterior of your home.

-- Some films can be removed, while others cannot.
+- Some films can easily be removed, while others are more difficult to remove.

-- In some cases, the application of a Low-E film can void your double-pane window manufacturer's warranty, as they cause the interior pane of glass to expand at a different rate than the exterior pane, which can potentially cause cracking.
+- Application of low-E film can void your double-pane window manufacturer's warranty, as they cause the interior pane of glass to expand at a different rate than the exterior pane, which can potentially cause cracking.

 If your home is cold or the windows experience drafts, low-E film is not the correct product to install.
 Instead, install window insulation film.

 Window insulation film is applied by double-sided adhesive tape to the window trim, not to the glass, thus leaving an insulating space between the film and the glass.
 Heat from a hairdryer helps to tighten the film and make it more air resistant.